-The following plans were developed with the understanding that plans may need modifications under certain circumstances and that the Health Department has ultimate authority to approve or disapprove.
+The following plans were developed with the understanding that plans may need modifications under certain circumstances and that the Health Department has the ultimate authority to approve or disapprove.

 Teachers will collaborate with parents and the Special Education Director to establish schedules and transportation needs.

 1)When the District goes “YELLOW,” Preschool will continue 4 days per week (T-F) because adult support is “built-in” and decreased student population at the yellow level.

 2)When the District goes “RED,” Preschool will build an “Extended School Year” schedule which will allow students to attend in small groups (2-3 students) on a staggered schedule to meet IEP minutes and to provide related services.